WaiveCar/WaiveScreen/README.md

     * FUTURE: Permits a user to change the terms of a contract, talking to the Ad daemon.
     * Sends out reports at the end of a contract on whether it's completed or failed.

+Flow:

+  * ScreenDisplay follows a schedule and asks ScreenDaemon for assets
+  * ScreenDaemon asks AdDaemon for jobs

 Things currently not covered:

   * Upgrade strategies